You love the cold.

 Using the apps above to fill your down time will not only strengthen your reading and listening comprehension, but also keep French fresh in your mind so you’re ready to take advantage of any opportunities to socialize with the Quebecers you’ll encounter.

 Be sure to also bookmark a few French learning video sites to keep yourself occupied when you have free time or get a sudden urge to surf the web.
+For example, instead of watching videos on YouTube, you can completely immerse yourself in all things French Canadian by having FluentU on your phone.

 Go Forth and Speak French!